matyasjay/matyasjay/README.md

 ### `$ sudo su`

 ```
-$ > Error - You don't have permission to view this page!
+$ You do not have sufficient permission to perform this action!
 Welcome anyway...
 ```

+### `$ uptime`

+Welding bits since 2015.
+This account came to life when I joined One Beyond.
+History erased, no regrets.

 ### `$ cwd`

-<i>A handsome and cherish hungarian software engineer loving his life, wife, two children and sometimes his six (yeah, 6) cats.</i>
+A handsome and cherish hungarian software engineer loving his life, wife, two children and sometimes his six (yeah, 6) cats.

 ### `$ whoami`